fractal-platform/fractal-cdt/docs/source/contract/token.rst

         });
     }

-The ``sub_balance`` function checks that the reduced balance must be positive, the reduced account exists and needs sufficient balance.
-After the check is passed, the corresponding account balance is reduced.
+The ``sub_balance`` function verifies that the reduced balance is positive, the account exists and has sufficient balance.
+After the check is passed, the corresponding account balance is decreased.

 See complete code in https://github.com/fractal-platform/fractal-contract/tree/v0.1.x.

 Step5.
 Deploy and test smart contract
 ----------------------------------------

-To deploy and test smart contract, you should construct a fractal chain locally or link to fractal test network.
+To deploy and test smart contract, you should construct a fractal chain locally or link it to the fractal test network.

-Learn how to create private chain or link to fractal test network, `click here`_.
+Learn how to create private chain and link to fractal test network, `click here`_.

 .. _`click here`: https://fractal-doc.readthedocs.io/en/latest/

 Here we use gtool to deploy and call contract locally.

 a).
-Fistly, deploy token contract.
-To ensure deploy successfully, the address you used to deploy contract should has enough balances.
+Deploy token contract.
+To ensure successful deployment, the address you used to deploy contract should have enough balance.

 .. code-block:: bash

     gtool tx --rpc http://127.0.0.1:8545 --chainid 999 --keys data1/keys/ --pass 666 --wasm ./token.wasm deploy

-Then you can get the contract address in console.
-And check whether deploy the contract successfully using following code.
+Then you can get the contract address from the console.
+Check contract deployment status using following command.

 .. code-block:: bash